 We are taking collect calls and can try to help if you don’t have access to a phone or the Internet.

-If we return your call and it is not a safe time for you to speak to us, just say “sorry you have the wrong number,” and we will try another time.
+If we return your call, and it is not a safe time for you to speak to us, say, “sorry, you have the wrong number.”
+We will try another time.

 Over the phone crisis supports include: